• Skip to primary navigation

 Paducah Mellow Mushroom sign.

-The art deco Cocoa-Cola Bottling Plant in Paducah was built in 1939 and served the area for about 50 years.
+The Art Deco Coke Plant in Paducah was built in 1939 and served the area for about 50 years.
 The building is on the National Register of Historic Places and has found new life repurposed as a mixed-used facility housing diverse entities such as a yoga studio, tea & coffee shop, brewery, and pizza restaurant.

 Paducah's Mellow Mushroom occupies a good portion of the facility and stone-bakes their pizzas and serves beer in a lively environment with a nod to Paducah's creative side.